DS4Ag/DS4Ag/README.md

 ### Luis Vargas Rojas

-I’m a PhD candidate in Agronomy at Purdue University.
-My background is in crop research and data science, with a focus on wheat and soybean phenotyping, field trials, and crop modeling—especially for drought and heat stress.
+Postdoctoral Scholar at the University of Kentucky.
+Interested in crop research, field trials, and data science.
+I develop open-source tools and workflows for wheat modeling under drought and heat, using remote/proximal sensing, R, Python, and SQL.
+Experienced in publishing, teaching, and scientific collaboration.
+Open to new projects!

 Most of my work involves building tools and workflows that make data collection and analysis easier for plant science.